JuliaIDE/Reminisce/README.md

 Reminisce
 =========

 Reminisce caches your tabs (including their content) so that you can close and reopen Light Table without losing your place.
+To install, simply search for "Reminisce" in the plugin manager.

 Features:
  * Close and reopen LT without losing data